Downtown Stakeholders Forum

 The Downtown Stakeholders Forum is a place for anyone with a connection to downtown Vancouver to collaborate with residents, business owners and City and local agency staff on community-driven projects to enhance downtown Vancouver's atmosphere, community engagement, marketing and vitality.
 The forum was created through a partnership between Vancouver's Downtown Association and the City of Vancouver.

-In 2024: The recurring forum will be in person from 1pm to 2pm on the third Tuesday - alternating months - starting in February 2024.
+This year, the recurring forum will be in person from 1 pm to 2:30 pm on the third Tuesday - alternating months - starting in February.
 See below for details.

 Important Update: